bsumlin/PyMieScatt/docs/examples.rst

-   import PyMieScatt as ps # import PyMieScatt and abbreviate as ps import matplotlib.pyplot as plt # import standard plotting library and abbreviate as plt import numpy as np # import numpy and abbreviate as np from scipy.integrate import trapz # import a single function for integration using trapezoidal rule
+   import PyMieScatt as ps # import PyMieScatt and abbreviate as ps import matplotlib.pyplot as plt # import standard plotting library and abbreviate as plt import numpy as np # import numpy and abbreviate as np
+   try:
+     from scipy.integrate import trapz # import a single function for integration using trapezoidal rule except ImportError:
+     from scipy.integrate import trapezoid as trapz # for scipy>=1.14.0

    m = 1.536 # refractive index of NaCl
    wavelength = 405 # replace with the laser wavelength (nm)